kevinchung58/LatteReview/docs/api/providers.md

 - API key errors (missing or invalid keys)
 - Unsupported model configurations
 - Models not supporting structured outputs or JSON responses
+- Invalid image file paths

 ## Best Practices

-1. For all online APIs, prefer using LiteLLMProvider class as it provides unified access and error handling
+1. For all online APIs, prefer using LiteLLMProvider class as it provides unified access and error handling.
-2. For local APIs, use OllamaProvider directly (rather than through LiteLLMProvider) for better performance and control
+2. For local APIs, use OllamaProvider directly (rather than through LiteLLMProvider) for better performance and control.
-3. Set API keys at the environment level using the python-dotenv package and .env files for better security
+3. Set API keys at the environment level using the python-dotenv package and .env files for better security.

 ## Limitations